cn246-ansible/ansible-playbook-template/README.md

 This repository is configured to work directly with Ansible Vault.

 Vaulted files can be:

-- **Viewed with `git diff`** - Decrypted content shown in terminal (not written to disk)
+  * **Viewed with `git diff`** - Decrypted content shown in terminal (not written to disk)
-- **Searched with `git grep`** - Search inside encrypted files (decryption happens in memory via pipe)
+  * **Searched with `git grep`** - Search inside encrypted files (decryption happens in memory via pipe)
-- **Merged with custom driver** - Decrypts, merges, and re-encrypts automatically
+  * **Merged with custom driver** - Decrypts, merges, and re-encrypts automatically

 **Security Notes:**
-- `git diff` and `git grep` process decrypted content through pipes (no disk writes)
+  * `git diff` and `git grep` process decrypted content through pipes (no disk writes)
-- The merge driver temporarily writes decrypted content to `$TMPDIR`, then securely deletes it
+  * The merge driver temporarily writes decrypted content to `$TMPDIR`, then securely deletes it
-- Plaintext secrets are never committed to Git history
+  * Plaintext secrets are never committed to Git history
-- On shared/untrusted systems, set `TMPDIR` to an encrypted location before merging
+  * On shared/untrusted systems, set `TMPDIR` to an encrypted location before merging

 ## Repository layout
 Key directories include:

-- `.ansible/collections/` for Galaxy collections defined by `requirements.yml`
+  * `.ansible/collections/` for Galaxy collections installed from `requirements.yml`
+  * `.direnv/` for generated direnv state and cached shell completions
+  * `.venv/` for the worktree-local Python environment
-- `collections/` for symlinks to custom or local collections - useful for development
+  * `collections/` for symlinks to custom or locally developed collections
-- `roles/` for local or custom Ansible roles - useful for development
-- `group_vars/` and `host_vars/` for inventory variables
+  * `group_vars/` and `host_vars/` for inventory variables
-- `plugins/` for custom Ansible plugins
+  * `plugins/` for custom Ansible plugins
+  * `roles/` for local or custom Ansible roles - useful for development

+Galaxy collections installed into `.ansible/collections/` are not committed to Git and are not shared between worktrees.
+Each worktree installs its own copy.

+Custom collections referenced through `collections/` are maintained outside this repository and may have their own Git repository.

-Most of these directories contains a README describing its intended use.
+Most of these directories contain a README describing their intended use.

 ---